On the lack of colimits in various categories arising in pointfree topology and algebraic logic: Introduction

-In addition, we look at BAOs (boolean algebras with an operator), and show that a similar phenomenon occurs there.
-The morphisms we consider are {\em stable morphisms} (that is, boolean morphisms $f \colon A\to B$ satisfying $\Diamond f(a) \le f(\Diamond a)$ for each $a\in A$), which play an important role in the study of the finite model property in modal logic (\cite{Ghi10,BBI16}).
-Such morphisms also play an important role in the study of {\em The Algebra of Topology} of McKinsey and Tarski (\cite{MT44,BR23}).
-In fact, our article is motivated by the question of Peter Jipsen, who asked, at the \href{https://sites.google.com/view/frametheoryseminar/frame-theory-workshop?authuser=0}{Frame Theory Workshop} (Chapman University, December 2024), whether the category $\MT$ of McKinsey-Tarski algebras is (equivalent to) a variety.
-We will answer this question in the negative by showing that $\MT$ is not equivalent even to a prevariety.
-In fact, we show that neither the category of McKinsey-Tarski algebras (MT-algebras for short) with stable morphisms nor that with complete stable morphisms is equivalent to a prevariety.
-These results generalize to the categories of complete BAOs with these two types of morphisms, as well as to the categories of BAOs with stable morphisms.
+In addition, we look at BAOs (boolean algebras with an operator $\Diamond$) and show that a similar phenomenon occurs there.
+The morphisms we consider are \emph{stable morphisms} (that is, boolean morphisms $f \colon A\to B$ satisfying $\Diamond f(a) \le f(\Diamond a)$ for each $a\in A$), which play an important role in the study of the finite model property in modal logic \cite{Ghi10,BBI16}.
+Such morphisms also play an important role in the study of \emph{The Algebra of Topology} of McKinsey and Tarski \cite{MT44,BR23}.
+Our article is motivated by the question of Peter Jipsen, who asked, at the \href{https://sites.google.com/view/frametheoryseminar/frame-theory-workshop?authuser=0}{Frame Theory Workshop} (Chapman University, December 2024), whether the category $\MT$ of McKinsey-Tarski algebras with complete stable morphisms is (equivalent to) a variety.
+We answer this question in the negative by showing that $\MT$ is not equivalent even to a prevariety.
+In fact, we show that neither $\MT$ nor the category of McKinsey-Tarski algebras with stable morphisms is equivalent to a prevariety.
+These results generalize to various categories of complete BAOs with these two types of morphisms, as well as to various categories of BAOs with stable morphisms.

 We briefly describe the flavor of our results.
-In \cref{sec: CBAOs} we show that various categories of complete BAOs with complete stable morphisms lack some countable copowers.
-In \cref{sec: cBA} we prove that dropping the completeness assumption from the above notion of morphism results in categories that lack even some binary copowers.
-In \cref{sec: 3.2} we show that dropping the completeness assumption also from the objects results in categories that lack some coequalizers.
-Finally, in \cref{sec: 5} we prove that the category of frames with Heyting morphisms lacks some binary copowers, and so does the category of frames with bounded lattice morphisms.
+In Section~\ref{sec: CBAOs} we show that $\MT$ lacks some countable copowers, and hence is not equivalent to a prevariety.
+We then generalize this result to various categories of complete BAOs with complete stable morphisms.
+In Section~\ref{sec: cBA} we prove that dropping the completeness assumption from the above notion of morphism results in categories that lack even some binary copowers.
+In Section~\ref{sec: 3.2} we show that dropping the completeness assumption also from the objects results in categories that lack some coequalizers.
+Finally, in Section~\ref{sec: 5} we prove that the category of frames with Heyting morphisms lacks some binary copowers, and so does the category of frames with bounded lattice morphisms.
 Furthermore, we prove that the category of Heyting algebras with bounded lattice morphisms lacks some coequalizers.